 Because we're excited about these programs, we'll be using this page to share exciting developments in solar innovation with you.

 Last year, the EV Project began installing charge station infrastructure in the Phoenix area.
 This is described as "the largest deployment of EVs and charge infrastructure."
 Phoenix and Tucson join cities California, Oregon, Washington State, Texas, Tennessee and Washington, DC, to be among the first deployments.

 Black Platinum Solar & Electric, LLC can install your residential charging stations.

 In conjunction with the launch of Nissan's zero-emission electric vehicle (the Leaf) electric vehicle charge stations are being installed throughout Maricopa County.

 Charging stations are one thing.
 Now imagine your highways, surface streets, even your driveways as part of a nationwide photovoltaic grid simultaneously generating energy and delivering electricity, phone, cable TV, Internet service and more directly to your home.
-We blogged about this in our Solar Highways post, but for the full story, you need to watch this video.

 When it comes to solar power and its applications, we can certainly say that we live in exciting, innovative times.

 One of the events we like to follow is the Solar Decathlon-both the U.S. competition and the International event.
 We thought you might feel inspired by Virginia Tech's LUMENHAUS.
 The project, which began in 2002, is the collaborative effort of students and professors from several academic departments.
 The design is BauHaus-inspired and a technological masterpiece that takes full advantage of natural light, solar power and rainwater for potable uses.